VineMe-App/vineme2.0/FONT_SETUP.md

 2. Ensure filenames match exactly (case-sensitive)

 ### Step 3: Font Loading ✅ **COMPLETED**
-Font loading is already integrated into your `_layout.tsx` using Expo's standard approach:
+Font loading is integrated into your `_layout.tsx` using Expo's standard approach:

 ```tsx
 // This is already done in your _layout.tsx